How to switch from Avalara

 - Through direct filing services available in non-SST states.

-Each path requires slightly different steps to resolve, and it’s important to get them right to avoid interruptions and compliance gaps.
+Each path requires slightly different steps to resolve, and it’s important to get them right to avoid missed or duplicate filings.

 For clarity, here’s a breakdown of the states covered under SST: